Skip advert

 MG ZS alternatives

-The Ford Puma is probably the most popular of the bunch – and for good reason.
-It’s the best car in this class to drive, and while the engine range is limited, the maker’s EcoBoost technology fits the Puma really well.
-Practical features like the hidden Megabox in the boot mean it’s well suited to family life, too.
+One of the big hitters is the Ford Puma, which is a consistently strong seller, and for good reason.
+It’s the best car in this class to drive, and while the engine range is limited, Ford’s petrol EcoBoost units suit the car well.
+Practical features such as the hidden Megabox in the boot mean it’s well suited to family life, too.

 Another favourite small SUV of ours is the Renault Captur.
-Again, clever features like the sliding rear bench make it a great choice for those with kids, while the option of various hybrid powertrains allows you to keep a lid on running costs.
+Again, clever features such as the sliding rear bench make it a great choice for those with kids, while the option of various hybrid powertrains allows you to keep running costs in check.

 Frequently Asked Questions